 Criteria Ratings Pts Quality of Original Post 4.0 to >3.0 pts Partial/Full Credit The student understands significant ideas relevant to the issue under discussion.
-The student elaborates statements with accurate explanations, reasons, and supported reading material. to Credit ent uses foundational ge or terminology incorrectly. extremely limited or hard to nd.
-Or, post is not 4.0 pts APA format Full Credit No Ma 0.0 pts No Marks In-text citations and references do no ot follow A PA guidelines.
+The student elaborates statements with accurate explanations, reasons, and supported reading material.
+Partial Credit Ideas are reasonably clear, but some guesses as to what the student meant need to be made.
+Some vocabulary and concepts are used correctly and some are not.
+Support with reading material is lacking.
+1.0 to >0 pts Partial/No Credit The student uses foundational knowledge or terminology incorrectly.
+Ideas are extremely limited or hard to understand.
+Or, post is not completed.
+4.0 pts APA format 1.0 pts Full Credit In-text citations and references follow APA guidelines 0.0 pts No Marks In-text citations and references do no ot follow Al PA guidelines.
 1.0 pts Responses to Others' Original Posts 3.0 pts Full Credit The student responds to two other students' original posts.
 He or she initiates the dialogue with thoughtful and reflective comments and questions.
 The interactions is appropriate and he or she acknowledges the statements of others in a way that builds a consecutive interchange between participants.
 Reading material is used to support and/or refute arguments.
-2.0 pts Partial Credit The student responds to two othe students' original posts, but contr little new knowledge or ideas, or arguments are not supported with material.
-Or, the student responds one other students' original post. ibutes n reading 0.0 pts No Credit The student does not respond to other students' original posts, or responses are lacking consist of a lack of detail and thoughtfulness (e.g., "I agree").
-3.0 pts Response to Follow- up Question and Comments from Other Students Partial/Full Credit Student replies to the follow-up question asked by the instructor with accurate explanations and supported reading material.
+2.0 pts Partial Credit The student responds to two oth students' original posts, but contr little new knowledge or ideas, or arguments are not supported with material.
+Or, the student respondone other students' original post. ibutes n reading 0.0 pts No Credit The student does not respond to other students' original posts, or responses are lacking consist of a lack of detail and thoughtfulness (e.g., "I agree").
+3.0 pts Response to Follow- up Question and Comments from Other Students 2.0 to >1.0 pts Partial/Full Credit Student replies to the follow-up question asked by the instructor with accurate explanations and supported reading material.
 The student responds to those who commented on their posts with thoughtful discussion.
 1.0 to >0 pts Partial/No Credit The students does not reply to the instructor or the response is lack material.
 The students does not this or her post. ing detail a nd supported reading 2.0 pts